kubos/kubos/docs/os-docs/kubos-linux-overview.rst

 Upgrade Process
 ---------------

-If you already have KubOS Linux installed on your system, but would like to upgrade to the latest version, check out the :ref:`upgrade-installation` section.
+If you already have Kubos Linux installed on your system, but would like to upgrade to the latest version, check out the :ref:`upgrade-installation` section.
 Alternatively, if you would like to rollback to a previously installed version, refer to the :ref:`upgrade-rollback` section.